 This week marks the beginning of autumn.
-Fall brings with it cooler nights and fires burning in the fireplace, hearty soups simmering on the stove for Sunday dinner, crisp air on evening walks with the dog, cozy sweatshirts watching an afternoon of kids soccer.
+Fall brings with it cooler nights and fires burning in the fireplace, hearty soups simmering on the stove for Sunday dinner, crisp air on evening walks with the dog, and cozy sweatshirts watching an afternoon of kids' soccer.

 Touch up any exterior paint.

 Check roof shingles.

 Read on to learn more.

 Start on the outside of the home.
 Do an overall scan, checking for cracks in the foundation.
 Caulk any areas of the home where the masonry meets siding, where pipes and wires enter the home, and around windows and door frames.
 This is an inexpensive fix that can help not only seal your home so that cold air doesn’t seep in, but it can also help keep water out of cracks, which could cause mold, or if frozen could expand and cause damage.

 As you continue to inspect your home, watch for peeling paint, which is a sign that your paint is deteriorating.
 This is more than just a cosmetic flaw.
 If it is not corrected, it can lead to costly repairs in the future.

 Take a walk down your driveway and sidewalks and look for cracks, which will only get worse during freezing weather.
 Take the time to clean out any cracks, repair them with filler, and coat them with a commercial sealer.

 Continue your inspection up onto the roof of your home and hire a certified roofing specialist to ensure there are no missing or loose shingles.